jjvanzon/JJs-Reference-Architecture/Code Style.md

 ### Auto-Formatting

-Prefer Visual Studio’s autoformatting enabled and set to its defaults.
+Prefer Visual Studio's autoformatting enabled and set to its defaults.

 Reason: Less surprizing to the next developer.